aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=48217)

 ### Changelog ###

+#### 1.19.0 ####
+- New features
+	- Add System TrayIcon with notifications of sync runs with errors and warnings and context menu.
+	- Add Synchronitation Status with info about last sync run time and status, accessible from the TrayIcon or the ribbon.
+	- Add TaskMappingConfiguration with possibility to toggle reminder, priority and body mapping.
+- Bug fixes
+	- Catch COMException when accessing IsInstantSearchEnabled of Outlook store, ticket #223.
+	- Fix Error, when opening legacy profiles without proxy options, ticket #224.

 #### 1.18.0 ####
 - New features